IH Certificate in Online Tutoring

 Find out more from Emma in the video below on whether the COLT can benefit you.

 The course consists of 4 modules of input varying in length.
 The modules are spread out over a 5-week period.
-There is a further one week period for you to finish off tasks and put together your final assessment portfolio.
-During this wrap up week there is no additional input.
+There is a further two-week period for you to write your final assignment.

 Module One: Setting the Right Climate

 In this module, we explore the importance of establishing and sustaining a supportive community on an asynchronous course.
 Module one looks at how students create their profiles through to introductions and site navigation.
-Module one ends with an optional synchronous meeting.
+It also introduces the concept of netiquette and explores issues such as safeguarding in online lessons.

 This module lasts seven days.